tweag/rules_nixpkgs/design/bzlmod/README.md

-This design document defines the required functionality and the given constraints and uses these to develop which module extensions and tags are required, and API they should provide.
+This design document defines the required functionality and the given constraints and uses these to develop which module extensions and tags are required, and what API they should provide.

 ## Principles